SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company classifies as equity any contracts that (i) require physical settlement or net-share settlement or (ii) gives the Company a choice of net-cash settlement or settlement in its own shares (physical settlement or net-share settlement).
 The Company classifies as assets or liabilities any contracts that (i) require net-cash settlement (including a requirement to net cash settle the contract if an event occurs and if that event is outside the control of the Company) or (ii) gives the counterparty a choice of net-cash settlement or settlement in shares (physical settlement or net-share settlement).
 The Company accounts for its currently issued warrant instruments in conjunction with the Company’s common stock in permanent equity.
 These warrants are indexed to the Company’s stock and meet the requirements of equity classification as prescribed under ASC 815.
 Warrants classified as equity are initially measured at fair value, and subsequent changes in fair value are not recognized so long as the warrants continue to be classified as equity.

-The Company periodically issues stock options and restricted stock awards to employees and non-employees for services.
-The Company has adopted ASU 2018-07 which expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from non-employees.
+The Company periodically issues stock options and restricted stock awards (“RSU’s”) to employees and non-employees for services.
 The Company accounts for such grants issued and vesting to employees and non-employees based on ASC 718, whereby the value of the award is measured on the date of grant and recognized as compensation expense over the vesting period.